learning-zone/html-basics/README.md

 [Live Example](html5-semantic-tags/datalist.html)

 **2.)
 Meter Tag**: indicates a numeric value that falls within a range.
 The tag supports a number of attributes:
-value: If you don’t specify a value, the first numeric value inside the `<meter></meter>` pair becomes the value.
+value: If you don\'t specify a value, the first numeric value inside the `<meter></meter>` pair becomes the value.

 * **max**: The maximum possible value of the item.
 * **min**: The minimum possible value of the item.
 * **high**: If the value can be defined as a range, this is the high end of the range.